Kim Nowak: Wilk (2011–present)

 Kim Nowak released their second studio album, Wilk (Wolf), on 6 November 2012 through Universal Music Poland.
 Although the band didn't stop searching for inspiration in the rock music of the 1960s, Wilk represents a different music direction than their debut album: garage sounds and screams made more room for compositions with a calm and dark climate, sometimes resembling a soundtrack for a David Lynch or Tarantino film.
 The album featured guest appearances by Izabela Skrybant Dziewiątkowska of Tercet Egzotyczny and Tomek Duda of Pink Freud.
 All songs were composed by Kim Nowak, lyrics were written by Bartosz Waglewski and the album was produced by Piotr Waglewski.

-In 2012, the band performed at Coke Live Music Festival in Cracow.
+In 2012, the band performed at Coke Live Music Festival in Kraków.
 On 4 July 2013, they played as one of the supports for Arctic Monkeys at the main stage at Open'er Festival in Gdynia.

 Musical style

 In an official press statement prior to the release of the debut album Kim Nowak, the band wrote: